 3. The primer coat is always more watery to help it adhere to the wall, the second coat is a little thicker, and the top coat is thinner again.

-If you’re out in the sticks and stuck for choice (I hear you, I’ve been there) you can also use powdered hydrated lime and slake it (ie. let it soak in a big vat of water).
-Do be careful when doing this - lime is caustic and can burn, so you need protective clothing, gloves, goggles etc. The longer you leave the lime in the water, the better quality putty it will form.
+If you’re out in the sticks and stuck for choice (I hear you, I’ve been there) you can also use powdered quicklime and mix it with water.
+Be careful when you do this as lime is caustic so it will bubble and boil, and can burn.
+Wear decent gloves, cover your arms and wear a dust mask and goggles.
+Leave the the lime to slake.
 A few days is good; two weeks is better.
 Soon it will look like thick Greek yoghurt, and you can dig it out of your vat with a spade, and then use it just like the shop-bought putty.

 4. Now you are ready to experiment with colour!